IoTgo-app/iotgo-io/versions/readme.md

-This folder contains the versions used in differnt iotgo workshops.
+This repo contains various versions used in differnt iotgo workshops.
+See folder "versions" for code.

-Links for IoTgo apps are as following:
+Streamlit links for the IoTgo apps are as following:

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/iotgo-app/iotgo-io/main/versions/bz_teachers.py) BZ: Teachers, 2021, (IT), with scanner,(Makecode)